Follow-Up OS resource • Proposal follow-up template

 Follow Up After Sending a Proposal Template

 You do not need more random check-ins.
-You need a purpose-driven sequence that guides a decision after a proposal is sent: receipt, clarity, objections, value, and a clean close-the-loop ending.
+You need a purpose-driven proposal follow-up sequence that guides a decision after a proposal is sent.

 Quick answer